IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 -   An application will need to retrieve and update health related data that is stored on a resource server.
 It uses HTTP RESTful transactions for both retrieve and update because HTTP support is integrated into the platform services.

--   The patient wants to configure the application to have access to their data without needing the IT staff at the application vendor and resource vendor to set things up.
+-   Patients want to configure the application to have access to their data without needing the IT staff at the application vendor and resource vendor to set things up.

 The HTTP RESTful services may include user driven browser activity, downloaded applications, and automatic devices.
 The existing IHE ITI XUA Profile fills these needs for the SOAP transport based transactions.
 The existing IHE ITI EUA Profile fills these needs for various different transports within a single enterprise environment, including HTTP RESTful transports.

 The Basic Patient Privacy Consent (BPPC) Profile is associated with this profile and these other existing profile.
 BPPC covers the legal and administrative needs for consent documentation and associating the patient consent with policy documentation.
 This profile includes the ability to associate the electronic authorizations with the patient agreements and organizational policies.

+It is important to understand that IUA is not a substitute for the administrative activities (such as withdrawing consent), policy setting, and other activities that BPPC documents.
 Greater integration of this authorization with third party authorization and consent documentation profiles, such as those found in the IHE BPPC Profile, are a future effort.
 This profile starts with just the basic authorization activities.

-It is important to understand that IUA is not a substitute for the administrative activities (such as withdrawing consent), policy setting, and other activities that BPPC documents.

-The administrative actions needed to establish a third party as an authorization server for IUA is not covered by these actors or transactions.
+The administrative actions needed to establish an authorization server for IUA is not covered by these profile.
 These activities are very much dependent upon the operational needs and privacy policies that apply to a particular deployment.

-The IUA Profile does convey the identifiers and signatures needed to establish traceability between the Authorized HTTP RESTful transaction and the policies and consents behind that authorization.

 ### Background on the problem environment

-One common pattern is to interact directly with the application to communicate with the authorization service.
-The application interacts with both patient and authorization service to support the granting of an access token.
+One common pattern is to interact directly with the application to communicate with the authorization server.
+The application interacts with both patient and authorization server to support the granting of an access token.
 The application then saves the access token, and uses it to retrieve and update the health related data.
-Another common pattern is for the user to interact independently with the authorization service and obtain a token.
-This token is saved on the device for later use.

 The key issues here are:

 -   Reliable and accurate authorization decisions, as part of an overall privacy protecting and security environment.

--   Application developers want one common method for obtaining and using these tokens, not thousands.
-They want a method that is built into the common platforms, not one that must be added later, because it is difficult for end user oriented applications to modify the platforms.
+-   Application developers expect one common method for obtaining and using access tokens.

--   Resource servers want one common method for receiving these tokens as part of HTTP RESTful transactions, and one common method for processing these tokens.
-(They will settle for a small number of methods if they must.)
+-   Resource servers expect one common method for receiving access tokens as part of HTTP RESTful transactions, and one common method for processing these tokens.

--   Users, patients and providers, want to be in control, do not want to depend on support staff to set up their devices and applications, and want to minimize the interference from authorization requirements.
+-   Users, patients and providers, expect to be in control, do not want to depend on support staff to set up their applications, and want to minimize the interference from authorization requirements.

 Similar issues arise with:

--   In house application distribution that needs authorization for devices used within the facility.
+-   In house application distribution that needs authorization for applications used within the facility.

 -   The in house IT staff wants a common method to authorize use of in house web applications and access to in house resources.

 -   IT staff are more willing to run their own internal authentication and authorization servers, but want to use off the shelf software and want the option to outsource these services.
 They are more likely to separate authentication from authorization than end user systems.
 Authentication issues are closely related to HR activities like hiring and firing.
 Authorization issues are related to patient and work assignments.
 These are controlled by different parts of the organization and have different process dependencies.

--   Providers and Specialists have authorization needs for dealing with other organizations, need to deal with many resource services an may struggle to maintain the amount of different authentication and authorization relationships.
+-   Providers and Specialists have authorization needs for dealing with other organizations and need to deal with many resource services.

 -   Granting subset access to specialized provider.
 E.g., read access to cardiac info to physical therapy organization, forbidding access to other sensitive health data.